This article was updated for the latest in zirconia crown prep guidance, it was originally published in July of 2022.

 Digital impressions for zirconia crowns

 Improved technology, like digital scanners, makes dentistry easier, cost-effective, and more efficient.
-That includes the zirconia prep process.
+Even complex procedures like the denture process and the zirconia prep process have these advantages when digital versus traditional impressions.

 There are advantages to digital dental crown prep.
 Digital intraoral scanners provide scans of both the original and prepped tooth quickly.
 Lab software can copy the preexisting anatomy of the original tooth.